wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 * Bugfix - Mouse now only turns to the pointer when an image is linked.
 * Bugfix - Transition speed for the fade transition now works properly.

+= 0.2.4 =
+* Update - Now uses the 3.5 Media Uploader
+* Update - Added responsive styles as suggested: http://wordpress.org/support/topic/responsive-css?replies=2
+* Bugfix - Height issue when using two or more irw widgets on the same page
+* Bugfix - Better compatibility for users upgrading from older versions

 == Upgrade Notice ==

 = 0.1.1 =